EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl/ssl.md

 <b>DSS (DSA) authentications (DSSAt)</b>
 Total number of times DSS authorization is used on the NetScaler appliance.

+<b>ECDSA authentications (ECDSAAt)</b>
+Total number of times ECDSA authorization is used on the NetScaler appliance.

 <b>Null authentications (NullAt)</b>
 Number of Null authentications on the NetScaler appliance.